General Information on the Federal Arbitrage Rebate Requirements

 Failure to Comply with the Rebate Requirements

-Failure to comply with these Federal Rebate Requirements could lead to substantial late filing penalties and interest and or, potentially the loss of tax-exempt status for the bonds.
+Failure to comply with these Federal Income Tax Rebate Requirements could lead to substantial late filing penalties, underpayment interest, and potential retroactive loss of tax-exempt status for the bonds.

 Caveats

-In addition to the many intricacies of the Code and the Regulations, there are various exceptions to rebate which an Issuer may qualify for, and there are various elections that can be made by the Issuer which will have an impact on the rebate calculation and the timing of any payments due to the Federal Government.
+In addition to the many intricacies of the Code and underlying Regulations, there are various exceptions and elections that can be made, which will have an impact on both the rebate calculation and due dates for any applicable rebate payments.